As a teacher, you understand the importance of giving awards to students, but you’d like to add humor to the process of using fun awards for students.

 They can be used as funny awards for students in farewell or as funny awards for students in high school.

-If you liked these fun awards for students, you might also like…fun rewards for students.
+If you liked these fun awards for students, you may also like… superlative award ideas.